Cesar4ugusto/Auth_with_Next.js/README.md

 </br>

-> Authentication, Permissions and Payload Rules with Nextjs using ReactJ with Typescript
+> Authentication, Permissions and Payload Rules with Nextjs using ReactJS with Typescript

 </br>